-1. Application is by way of Curriculum Vitae and a one page covering letter which should be emailed to firstname.lastname@example.org.
+1. Application is by way of Curriculum Vitae and a one page covering letter in size 12 font, which should be emailed to: firstname.lastname@example.org.

 2. The application should be accompanied by a completed Diversity Data monitoring form, which can be downloaded from the pupillage section on our website.
 The form will be kept separate and will not feature in any decision to interview or recruit.

-4.2 CV (File Name: “Candidate’s SURNAME, first Name - CV”) 4.3 Diversity Monitoring Form (File Name: “Candidate’s Initials, Diversity
+3.3 Diversity Monitoring Form (File Name: “Candidate’s Initials, Diversity Monitoring Form”)

-5. Applications not sent in the correct format, as stated above, may not be considered.
-6. All applications will be treated in the strictest confidence
+4. Applications not sent in the correct format, as stated above, may not be considered.

 A mini-pupillage is an opportunity to experience life at the bar and in chambers, by shadowing one of our barristers.
 Chambers typically offers mini-pupillage for one day only, and welcomes applications from those wishing to pursue a career at the bar.
-Applications should be by way of a CV and Cover Letter, addressed to Mr Michael Bagley, Head of Chambers.
+Applications should be by way of a CV and Cover Letter, addressed to Mr Desmond Lennon, Head of the Pupillage and Tenancy Committee.

 Chambers welcomes applications for tenancy from experienced practitioners.
-All applications should be addressed to the Head of Chambers, Mr Michael Bagley.
+All applications should be addressed to the Head of the Pupillage and Tenancy Committee, Mr Desmond Lennon.
 All applications will be treated with the strictest confidence.